AndreivanP/e2e-cypress-sketch/README.md

     `$ npm install`

 3. It's mandatory to create a `.env` file on root directory containing username and password of an user who is able to sign in on sketch website.
-This file must follow the pattern specified on [.env.example](.env.example) file present on the root project's directory.
+This file must follow the pattern specified on [.env.example](.env.example)

 ## CLI commands
 ### Test Execution